brainlife/brainlife.github.io/_pages/team.md

         </td>
         <td width="60%">
             <p>
-    Josh is Ph.D. candidate at Indiana University.
+    Josh is a Ph.D. candidate at Indiana University.
 He conducts research at the intersection of neuroimaging and network science.
 Josh has contributed to brainlife.io Apps to process functional and structural neuroimaging data to build brain networks.
 Josh enjoys hipster coffee, RollerCoaster Tycoon 2, and rooting for Tottenham Hotspur. </p>
         </td>
     </tr>
     <tr>